 - Respiratory damage and/or failure

 Some of these withdrawal symptoms can be severe enough and to inspire relapse.
 For those wondering, “Is meth physically addictive?”, many people who struggle with meth addiction will relapse many times before embracing sobriety.
-Unfortunately, some people will suffer irreversible consequences— possibly even death—before seeking effective substance abuse treatment.
+Unfortunately, some people will suffer irreversible consequences— possibly even death—before seeking effective substance use treatment.
 For those suffering from meth addiction, it’s time to consider seeking professional treatment from a reputable and compassionate drug addiction center.

 Professional Help for Meth Dependence